 Stay with the vehicle in the event of a car accident.
 Do not leave the scene of the crash.
 Call police and exchange driver information, if applicable.
 Do not get into any arguments or talk about who was at fault for the accident.

 If injured in a car accident in Toronto, you may have questions about your rights to financial recovery.
 Call us at 1-800-JUSTICE® or complete this online Case Evaluation Form.
-There is no cost to speak to a personal injury lawyer about your potential compensation, so contact Preszler Law Firm today.
+There is no cost to speak to a personal injury lawyer about your potential compensation, so contact Preszler Injury Lawyers today.